k0lter/autopostgresqlbackup/Readme.md

  * 2005: AutoPostgreSQLBackup was written by AutoPostgreSQLBackup (with some contributions of Friedrich Lobenstock)
    * Project webpage was http://autopgsqlbackup.frozenpc.net/ (offline)

+## Encryption

+Encryption (asymmetric) is now done with GnuPG, you just need to add the public key (armored or not) you want to encrypt the data to in the file pointed by the `${ENCRYPTION_PUBLIC_KEY}` configuration setting.

+Export your public key:

+`gpg --export 0xY0URK3Y1D --output mypubkey.gpg`

+or

+`gpg --export --armor 0xY0URK3Y1D --output mypubkey.asc`

+then copy `mypubkey.asc` or `mypubkey.gpg` to the path pointed by the `${ENCRYPTION_PUBLIC_KEY}` configuration setting and set the `${ENCRYPTION}` setting to `yes`.

+## OpenSSL Encryption

+Starting from version 2.0 encryption with OpenSSL is no longer supported as [it was discovered](https://github.com/k0lter/autopostgresqlbackup/issues/10) (but also [known for quite some time](https://github.com/cytopia/mysqldump-secure/issues/21)) that encrypting large files with [OpenSSL silently fail](https://github.com/openssl/openssl/issues/2515) and that decrypting these files is [close to be impossible](https://github.com/imreFitos/large_smime_decrypt).

 ## Authors

  * Emmanuel Bouthenot (Current maintainer)